trannhukhoinguyen/multi-feature-blog/src/content/staff/senior-pastor.md

 - Pastoral counseling and care
 - Leadership development
 - Community outreach initiatives
-- Vision casting for the church
+- Vision casting for the house

 ## Personal Life

 Pastor John is married to Sarah, and they have three children.
 He enjoys reading, hiking, and spending time with his family.
 He is also an avid supporter of local community programs.

-Contact Pastor John for pastoral care, counseling, or to discuss the vision and direction of our church.
+Contact Pastor John for pastoral care, counseling, or to discuss the vision and direction of our house.